WebSDR

 Through OpenWebRX+

 Based in Harrow the Ambientscape WebSDR is a radio receiver comprised of an RTL-SDR, SDRplay and HackRF Software-Defined Radio from a mobile Receive Only Earth Station.
+It runs on a low power reused Raspberry Pi server with a solar panel and renewable battery backup.
 This WebSDR is intended to be an educational tool for those that may have an interest in amateur radio or satellite communication.

 Radio is a mode for transmitting and receiving electromagnetic waves of radio frequencies especially those carrying sound messages.
 Software-Defined Radio (SDR) is a radio communication system where components that have been implemented in earlier analog hardware e.g. amplifiers, mixers, filters, modulators/demodulators are instead implemented by means of software on a computer or embedded system which performs the radio signalling process.